SvilenDechev/e2eCypress/README.md

-navigate to choosen folder
+> navigate to the chosen directory
+> use git clone command to clone the repo
+> run "npm install"
-use git clone command to clone the repo execute "npm install" start cypress by "npm run cypress" or run tests by "npm run test"
+> run cypress by "npm run cypress" or run tests by "npm run test"